 Related: Examples of Social Norms

 Definition: Folkways are customs that people within a society follow.
-They are often implicit, meaning that you may not have been taught about the folkways in your culture.
+They are often learned implicitly, meaning that you may not have been taught about the folkways in your culture.
 Instead, you learned them by being embedded in a culture while growing up.

 Examples: These are small little customs like covering your mouth when you yawn, trying not to smoke downwind of others, or making sure you say thank you to the grocery store clerk.
 Read more examples of folkways in sociology.